SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Supernatural Insight**
 >
-> The blackguard ignores concealment if it's granted by a supernatural effect
+> The blackguard ignores concealment if it's granted by a supernatural effect.

 > ❗️ **Parry!**
 >